Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-Before a baby learns how to stand upright to walk, it has to perform thousands of deep squats.
-A nine-month old little athlete, grunts and puffs for strength in its legs to get up and find balance.
+Before a baby learns how to stand upright to walk, they have to perform thousands of deep squats, most of which fail and end up plonking their butt on the floor.
+A nine-month-old little athlete grunts and puffs for strength to get up and to find balance.

 They never give up until they can walk, run, skip, and jump.
 Why does this drive for moving ever have to stop?

-Now imagine you are a little toddler again, and you climb your first stairs.
-Do you realize that those first steps you climbed were giant steps, reaching up as far as your thigh?
+To understand the full impact of how much effort a small child needs to exert to climb stairs imagine you, yourself, are a little toddler again and you want to climb your first stairs.
+Put the situation into proportion: those first steps you climbed were giant steps, reaching up as far as your thigh!

 Could you do that today?
 Climbing thigh-high steps requires humongous effort from the thigh muscles.
-Try climbing stairs, three steps at a time!
+Try climbing stairs, three or four steps at a time!

 The Fight Against Gravity